Migrating to version 5.0.0

 }

-call.
+In versions of the SDK prior to 5.0.0, services initialization makes a web request to look up the player's location to determine whether the player is in a region subject to certain privacy legislation.
+If this request fails, it is retried inside the CheckForRequiredConsents() call.
 If this second attempt fails, the SDK is unable to collect data at all.
 This effectively requires the application to be initialized with internet connectivity in order to collect data, regardless of whether or not consent has been given previously (which would allow events to be batched and stored for upload when connectivity is restored).

 The new initialization flow does not make any web requests.
 In exchange, you must build your own logic to determine if a player is located in a region where consent is required to collect their personal data as required by certain data privacy legislation.
-Once you're certain you have the player's consent, call the StartDataCollection()
+Once you're certain you have the player's consent, call the StartDataCollection() method to enable the SDK and start personal data collection.
+If the player does not give consent, no action is required as the SDK remains dormant until explicitly given the StartDataCollection() signal.

 Note: For more information about proper compliance with data privacy legislation, see our privacy overview.
 You should also consult your own legal team.